From Beyond (film)

-From Beyond is a 1986 science-fiction body horror film directed by Stuart Gordon, loosely based on the short story of the same name by H. P. Lovecraft.
+From Beyond is a 1986 science fiction body horror film directed by Stuart Gordon, loosely based on the short story of the same name by H. P. Lovecraft.
 It was written by Dennis Paoli, Gordon and Brian Yuzna, and stars Jeffrey Combs, Barbara Crampton, Ken Foree and Ted Sorel.

 From Beyond centers on a pair of scientists attempting to stimulate the pineal gland with a device called the Resonator, with the unforeseen result of their perceiving creatures from another dimension.
 The creatures drag the head scientist into their world, returning him as a grotesque shape-shifting monster that preys upon the others at the laboratory.
-It’s a co-production between the United States and Italy.
+It was a co-production between the United States and Italy.

 Plot

-Scientist Dr. Edward Pretorius has developed the Resonator, a machine that allows whoever is within range to see beyond normal perceptible reality.
-His assistant, Dr. Crawford Tillinghast, activates the machine and sees strange creatures in the air.
-He is bitten by one of them.
-He notifies Pretorius about the machine's functionality.
-Pretorius, driven by lust for power and knowledge, turns the machine on and becomes mad with the feelings the Resonator causes.
-The Resonator malfunctions at full power, causing Crawford to panic and flee.
-When the police arrive, they find Pretorius decapitated, yet no blood.
+Dr. Edward Pretorius, a hedonistic and overly-ambitious scientist, has developed the Resonator, a machine that allows observers within its effective range to see beyond perceptible reality.
+His assistant, Dr. Crawford Tillinghast, activates the machine, sees strange creatures in the air and is bitten by one.
+Upon being notified by Crawford, Pretorius, driven by lust for power and knowledge, turns the machine on at full power and becomes mad with the feelings the Resonator causes.
+As the Resonator malfunctions, Crawford panics and flees.
+Police arrive to find Pretorius decapitated but bloodless.
 Crawford is arrested for murder.

-Crawford is committed to a psychiatric ward, where he is treated by Dr. Katherine McMichaels.
-After Crawford gives his account of Pretorius' death, Katherine orders that Crawford undergo a CT scan, showing that Crawford's pineal gland is enlarged and growing.
-Convinced of Crawford's innocence, Katherine has him released into her custody and takes him back to Pretorius' house and the Resonator.
-They are accompanied by Detective Bubba Brownlee, who investigated Pretorius' death.
+In a psychiatric ward, Crawford is treated by Dr. Katherine McMichaels.
+After giving his account of Pretorius' death, Crawford undergoes a CT scan, which shows his pineal gland enlarged and growing.
+Convinced of his innocence, Katherine has Crawford released into her custody.
+The two, along with Detective Bubba Brownlee who investigates Pretorius' death, go to Pretorius' house.

-Katherine and Crawford rebuild the Resonator.
-Crawford reactivates the machine, which causes more creatures to appear along with a naked Dr. Pretorius.
+After restoring the machine with Katherine's help, Crawford reactivates it.
+More creatures appear along with a naked Dr. Pretorius.
 His consciousness now altered and expanded, Pretorius tells of a world beyond that is more pleasurable than normal reality, and that his death was a means of ascending to this state of existence.
 Pretorius attacks Crawford, Bubba, and Katherine with slime-covered arms.
 Crawford shuts off the Resonator, making Pretorius and the creatures vanish.

 Katherine thinks the Resonator could shed light on victims of schizophrenia and brain damage and suggests they turn it back on, but Bubba and Crawford disagree.
 While Bubba and Crawford are asleep Katherine turns it back on, bringing forth the now-mutated Pretorius.
 Pretorius grabs Katherine, preparing to absorb her mind and take her to the world of beyond.
 Crawford and Bubba go down into the basement to shut off the power but encounter a giant worm-like monster which attacks Crawford.
-Bubba succeeds in shutting off the power, rescuing Crawford and Katherine and sending Pretorius away.
+Bubba successfully shuts off the power, rescuing Crawford and Katherine and sending Pretorius away.